Logic and rationality

 As the study of argument is of clear importance to the reasons that we hold things to be true, logic is of essential importance to rationality.
 Arguments may be logical if they are "conducted or assessed according to strict principles of validity", while they are rational according to the broader requirement that they are based on reason and knowledge.

 Logic and rationality have each been taken as fundamental concepts in philosophy.
-They are not one of the same thing.
-Philosophical rationalism in its most extreme form is the doctrine that knowledge can ultimately be founded on pure reason, while logicism is the doctrine that mathematical concepts, among others are reducible to pure logic.
+They are not the same thing.
+Philosophical rationalism in its most extreme form is the doctrine that knowledge can ultimately be founded on pure reason, while logicism is the doctrine that mathematical concepts, among others, are reducible to pure logic.

 Forms of reasoning

 Deductive reasoning concerns the logical consequence of given premises.
 On a narrow conception of logic, logic concerns just deductive reasoning, although such a narrow conception controversially excludes most of what is called informal logic from the discipline.
 Other forms of reasoning are sometimes also taken to be part of logic, such as inductive reasoning and abductive reasoning, which are forms of reasoning that are not purely deductive, but include material inference.
 Similarly, it is important to distinguish deductive validity and inductive validity (called "strength").
 An inference is deductively valid if and only if there is no possible situation in which all the premises are true but the conclusion false.
 An inference is inductively strong if and only if its premises give some degree of probability to its conclusion.

 The notion of deductive validity can be rigorously stated for systems of formal logic in terms of the well-understood notions of semantics.
 Inductive validity, on the other hand, requires us to define a reliable generalization of some set of observations.
 The task of providing this definition may be approached in various ways, some less formal than others; some of these definitions may use logical association rule induction, while others may use mathematical models of probability such as decision trees.
 For the most part this discussion of logic deals only with deductive logic.

 Abductive reasoning is a form of inference which goes from an observation to a theory which accounts for the observation, ideally seeking to find the simplest and most likely explanation.
 In abductive reasoning, unlike in deductive reasoning, the premises do not guarantee the conclusion.
 One can understand abductive reasoning as "inference to the best explanation".